2019 FACT SHEET

 Morgan’s Wonderland is one of many highly visible initiatives of The Gordon Hartman Family Foundation to promote inclusion and to help those with special needs.
 Encompassing 25 acres, the unique, colorful, safe and affordable theme park offers fun for all ages and abilities.
 It’s located in Northeast San Antonio a half-mile west of IH 35 at the intersection of Wurzbach Parkway and Thousand Oaks Drive in what once was the Longhorn limestone quarry.

 Non-profit Morgan’s Wonderland is the very first theme park of its kind.
-Now in its ninth season, the park has welcomed more than 1.3 million guests from all 50 states and 69 other countries.
+Now in its tenth season, the park has welcomed more than 1.6 million guests from all 50 states and 73 other countries.
 Admission for those with special needs is free; admission fees for accompanying family members, friends, caregivers and the general public are nominal.
-Amusement Today, an internationally-known publication covering the theme parks and amusements industry, presented its coveted Gold Ticket Award to Morgan’s Wonderland as 2017 “Park of the Year.”

 Visit www.MorgansWonderland.com for the latest information on operating days, admissions and special events.
 News releases and high-resolution photos are also available on the website.